 Park & Dare Theatre

 This imposing theatre in Treorchy also has its roots in the cultural life of miners as it was built as a Working Man’s Institute in 1892.
 It expanded before WW1 to include a large cinema and theatre.
-It now hosts over 500 performances a year.
 Park & Dare has been invaded by the Daleks for Daleks in Manhattan and Evolution of the Daleks.
 It’s also one of the few places to have hosted a Dalek blowing up, as it did for its encore on stage.
-The theatre is celebrating it’s centenary this year.
-Parc & Dare Theatre website.
+Parc & Dare Theatre.

 The Old Town Hall, Merthyr Tydfil (Redhouse Cymru)

-Currently being renovated as an arts centre, this old building has been used for both Doctor Who and Torchwood - with Captain Jack being filmed here.
-Built over a century ago it has lain empty for over a decade.
-Centered at the heart of Merthyr Tydfil’s plans to revamp and revitalise the town it will be given a new lease of life with a new cafe, gallery, recording studio and workshops.
+This old building has been used for both Doctor Who and Torchwood - with Captain Jack being filmed here.
+Built over a century ago it had lain empty for over a decade; now it has been restored and converted to a bustling arts centre.
+Redhouse Cymru.

 St Gwynno’s Church, Llanwonno